EWU0001/DVDLibrary/README.md

 # Algorithm and Data Structures in C#
+ C# library was not used in this project.

- Hashtable and Sorting Alogrithms
+ Featuring Hashtable, Binary Search Tree and Mergesort Alogrithms

 # DVD Library Management System
  Member management
  Movie management

 # Use of Hashtable
- Hashtable has been used to manipulate Movie Collection
+ Hashtable has been implemented to manipulate Movie Collection

+# Use of Binary Search Tree
+ BST has been implemented to manipulate Member Collection

 # Use of MergeSort
- MergeSort has been used in
+ MergeSort has been implemented in
  - Sort Top 3 of most frequent borrow movies of a member
  - Sort and display all movies in the library in Dictionary order

 # Run
  Console App
-   In terminal, "dotnet run"
+   VS code terminal, cd to directory of DVDManagement, run "dotnet run"